siranchao/Web322-app/README.md

-# Web322-app
+# Web322-WebApp - My Blog Site
-Application for Web322 project: My personal blog site
+Application for Web322 project (this website is for study purposes only)
 - URL:  https://aqueous-waters-04406.herokuapp.com/